HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 • Organizations that want a self-serve tool with minimal implementation

-How Tenzo works end to end
+How Tenzo AI works end to end

-A typical Tenzo flow looks like this.
+A typical Tenzo AI flow looks like this.

 1. Trigger